 Eastern Atlantic bluefin catches have been subject to a high degree of mis-reporting between the mid-1990s and the recent past, although for the most recent few years, such mis-reported catch levels are thought to have diminished considerably.
-In 2011, reported catches were about 9,800 tonnes (Figure AO-16), a 13% decrease from 2010 (due to TAC reductions and strengthened controls).
-Purse seiners take 44% of the catch, followed by longline (21%), traps (15%), and a variety of surface gears, including poleand-line, handline and trolling.
+In 2012, reported catches were about 10,900 tonnes (Figure AO-16), an 11% increase from 2011.
+Purse seiners take 52% of the catch, followed by longline (19%), traps (15%), and a variety of surface gears, including pole-and-line, handline and trolling.

 Figure AO-16.
-Catches of Eastern Atlantic and Mediterranean bluefin from 1950 to 2011, by gear type.
+Catches of Eastern Atlantic and Mediterranean bluefin from 1950 to 2012, by gear type.